greglu/hbase-stargate/README.txt

 client.delete_row('users', 'sishen', nil, 'habbit:football')  # delete the row 'sishen' of table 'users' with the optional column 'habbit:football'
 }}}

+3. rails config

+For those who wants to use hbase in their rails application, can add this line to the environment.rb

+{{{
+config.gem 'sishen-hbase-ruby', :lib => "hbase", :source => "http://gems.github.com"
+}}}

 == INSTALLTION
  build the gem: